Hafeezsajad/Large-language-model-Assignment-/README.md

 Loss function: Cross-Entropy Loss

-## Baseline Model
+🔹 Baseline Model

-A simple baseline model is implemented for comparison:
+A baseline classifier is implemented for comparison:

 TF-IDF Vectorizer (max features = 5,000)

 Logistic Regression (max iterations = 1,000)

-The same dataset split and evaluation metrics are used for fair comparison.
+The same dataset split and evaluation metrics are used for both models.

-### Evaluation Metrics
+📈 Evaluation Metrics

-The following metrics are used:
+The following metrics are used to evaluate performance:

 Accuracy